lambiengcode/flutter-intercom-mobile/README.md

-# Intercom

-video call mobile app using flutter and firebase

-1. clone this repo
+### Smart Intercom for Apartment :office::office::office:

+#### You can video call, notification to members and check your history :watch::watch:

+#### How I can run it? :tada:

+- :rocket: Clone this repository
-2. run 'flutter get packages' on command
+- :rocket: Run 'flutter get packages' on terminal in project
-3. edit your firebase config
+- :rocket: Edit your firebase config
-4. run app
+- :rocket: Run app & register user